Ho Chi Minh City, Vietnam

 Visit the Jade Emperor Pagoda

 Located at 73 Mai Thi Luu Street, District 1, the Jade Emperor Pagoda is a Taoist pagoda which was built by the Chinese community in 1909.

-Notre-Dame Cathedral Basilica of Saigon is located in the downtown of Ho Chi Minh City, Vietnam.
+Notre Dame Cathedral Basilica of Saigon is located in downtown Ho Chi Minh City, Vietnam.
 The church building was constructed between 1863 and 1880 by French colonists who initially named it Cathédrale Notre-Dame de Saïgon.
 The cathedral has two bell towers, reaching a height of 58 meters (190 feet).

 Notre Dame Cathedral of Saigon: 01 Công xã Paris, Bến Nghé, Quận 1, Quận 1

 Bitexco Financial Tower